 Is Adderall dangerous?
 As the use of the drug continues to grow among various demographics in our society, this is rapidly becoming one of the most frequently asked questions in the healthcare field.
-Adderall tends to be one of the drugs that can lead to a prescription drug addiction.
+In fact, Adderall tends to be one of the drugs that can lead to a prescription drug addiction.

 Adderall is a type of methamphetamine that doctors typically prescribe to help patients with narcolepsy or attention deficit hyperactivity disorder.
 While Adderall has a reliable track record in treating those conditions, misuse of the drug can lead to addiction.

 Many people take Adderall as prescribed by their doctors and do not realize they are abusing the drug until it is too late.
 Despite the fact Adderall has been classified as a Schedule II Drug, there remains no federal regulations on who can prescribe and distribute the drug.
 Doctors are still prescribing Adderall to patients who were only given the diagnosis of ADD/ADHD, which is extremely dangerous.

 Adderall works by enhancing the availability of dopamine and other neurotransmitters in the user’s brain.
 As a result, people using Adderall may experience higher energy levels, increased alertness, and a better ability to pay attention to.
 Adderall can also open breathing passages and speed up the heart rate.
 Adderall can be addictive and should not be taken without a doctor’s prescription.

 The side effects of Adderall, particularly when an individual is abusing the drug, can be potentially dangerous.
 They include:

 Prolonged abuse of the drug can lead to erratic behavior, malnutrition, psychological disorders, stroke or heart attack.
 If you find yourself inquiring is Adderall dangerous, first, ask yourself if you are having any of these issues.
 If you recognize any of these warning signs, it is time to seek medical help.